dgoldman0/adamah/guilds/rangers/README.md

-Here’s a matching charter for the **First National “Rangers” Guild of Adamah**, in the same voice and format as the Alchemists’ document you shared:

----

 # First National “Rangers” Guild of Adamah

 A **member-owned cooperative** uniting practitioners at the crossroads of ecology, design, and civic stewardship.